microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 If your deployment has an error look [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/common-deployment-errors?WT.mc_id=learnlti-github-cxa) for common errors.

+## LMS Requirement for Secure Token SSL https

+If you are deploying the service in a test environment please ensure that your test LMS environment had a valid SSL certificateinstalled we require all traffic to utilise SSL.

 ## Configuration

 If you receive the following error.

 ![Learnltiadd](../images/LearnLTIAADIssue.png)